HomeBlog

 Agentic AI Optimisation (AAIO)

 Agentic AI optimisation (AAIO) prepares your content for AI agents and machine customers that research, shortlist, and transact for buyers.
 It extends GEO beyond human-read answers.
 Machine customers reward semantic legibility, API availability, and transparent pricing over visual design.
 This is preparation, not hype.
-Gartner predicts AI agents will intermediate 90% of B2B buying and $15 trillion in spend by 2028.
+Industry analysts expect AI agents to intermediate a large and growing share of B2B buying over the next few years.

 What is Agentic AI Optimisation (AAIO)?

 Agentic AI optimisation (AAIO) optimises content for autonomous AI agents, not human readers.
 GEO earns citations inside answers people read; AAIO makes your data legible to software that buys.
-Forrester frames these agents as machine customers that shortlist vendors on a buyer's behalf.
+These agents act as machine customers that shortlist vendors on a buyer's behalf.
 The distinction is the reader: GEO serves a person, AAIO serves a program.

 The failure mode is opacity.
 Gated demos and JavaScript-only pricing are invisible to agents, so a machine customer skips you and shortlists a transparent competitor.
 An agent cannot fill a lead form to learn your price.
 It parses what is server-side and structured, then moves on.